jiya3609/lexiconic/README.md

 # lexiconic
-# Mini Compiler - Syntax Checker & Process Simulator
+# Mini Compiler - Syntax Checker & Corrector

 This is a modular compiler project designed to analyze input code, detect syntax errors, and suggest corrections.